Frequently Asked Questions

 Can We Choose What Music Is Played?

 Yes, if you would like a particular piece of music playing as you walk in or out of the crematorium chapel please inform the Funeral Director as soon as possible.
-Please note that only original recordings are allowed due to copyright laws.
+Please note, we have to order the music from an online provider, they require a minimum of three working days notice to provide the tracks.
+For services in church the music must be agreed with the minister before the service, most churches have facilities to play CDs.

 Can We Request Donations To Charity?

 Yes, donations can be made in lieu of flowers and we will accept donations on your behalf and forward them to the charity of your choice.
-Donations may be left in church or at the crematorium or sent to us in the four weeks following the funeral, after which time we srnd the total amount to the charity.
+Donations may be left in church or at the crematorium or sent to us in the four weeks following the funeral, after which time we forward the total amount to the charity.
+Donations can also be made online, where an online notice has been placed.

 Does The Coffin Move After the Service At The Crematorium?

-No, at Lincoln Crematorium the coffin does not move until all relatives and friends have left the crematorium chapel.
+No, at Lincoln and Lea Fields Crematorium the coffin does not move until all relatives and friends have left the crematorium chapel.
 A curtain can be drawn around the coffin at an appropriate point in the service, but this is only done at the family’s request.

 Is Each Cremation Carried Out Individually?

-Yes, The name plate on the coffin is checked by the crematorium attendant before cremation.
-Each cremation chamber holds only one coffin or casket at a time.
-After cremation the remains are removed and left to cool before being placed in an urn, which is clearly identified as to whose remains they are.
+Yes, the name plate on the coffin is checked by the crematorium attendant before we are allowed to enter the crematorium.
+Each cremator chamber can hold only one coffin at a time.
+After cremation the remains are removed and left to cool before being placed in the chosen container, which is clearly identified as to whose remains they are.

 What Can I Do With The Cremated Remains?

-- You can place them in the Garden of Remembrance at the crematorium, they do not allow you to mark the burial but they do keep a record of approximately where ashes are buried.
-Family members can be present if they wish.
+- You can place them in the Garden of Remembrance at the crematorium, Lincoln Crematorium do not allow you to mark the burial but they do keep a record of approximately where ashes are buried.
+Family members can be present if they wish, there is a small fee for this.
+Lincoln Crematorium offer a range of memorials as well.

 - You may wish to purchase a grave for interring the ashes, this allows you to have a headstone and have other members of the family buried there in the future.